olincollege/mao-run/README.md

 * Effectively incorporated critiques into design process

 # References
 Mao Run is inspired by the underlying concepts of the card game [Mao](https://www.wikihow.com/Play-Mao), in which all players except the gamemaster do not know the rules of the game.
-The particpants learn the unspoken rules whilst playing the game, which is similar to how Mao Run (2022) works.
+The participants learn the unspoken rules whilst playing the game, which is similar to how Mao Run (2022) works.